The following post is from Angie of Many Little Blessings: Learning Activities for the Book If You Give a Pig a Pancake

 Pig Art Project

 With pigs being pink, it’s a great opportunity to talk about color mixing using the color white.
-This pig finger painting project will help you teach about mixing with white, as well as how to use simple shapes to make a cute little pig of your own.
+This pig finger painting project will help you teach about mixing with white and how to use simple shapes to make a cute little pig of your own.

 Make Their Own “If You Give a…” Story

-Depending on the age of your children, you can either gently guide them through their book, let them do it independently, or complete it with quite a bit of help from you.
-One hallmark of these books are their distinctive illustrations, so be sure to have them include some as well.
+Depending on the age of your children, you can gently guide them through their book, let them do it independently, or complete it with quite a bit of help.
+One hallmark of these books is their distinctive illustrations, so be sure to have them include some as well.